- Search The Registry

 In 1945–46, Russell was again hospitalized for tuberculosis for 16 months.
 Forced to turn down work as Charlie Parker's drummer, during that time, he worked out the basic tenets of what was to become his Lydian Chromatic Concept of Tonal Organization, a theory encompassing all of equal-tempered music which has been influential well beyond the boundaries of jazz.
-The first edition of his book was published by Russell in 1953, while he worked as a sales clerk at Macy's.
+Russell published the first edition of his book in 1953 while he worked as a sales clerk at Macy's.
 At that time, Russell's ideas were a crucial step into John Coltrane and Miles Davis's model of music on his classic recording, Kind of Blue, and served as a beacon for other modernists such as Eric Dolphy and Art Farmer.

-While working on the theory, Russell was also applying its principles to composition.
+While working on the theory, Russell also applied its principles to composition.
 His first famous composition was for the Dizzy Gillespie Orchestra, the two-part "Cubano Be, Cubano Bop" (1947) and part of that band's pioneering experiments in fusing bebop and Cuban jazz elements; "A Bird in Igor's Yard" (a tribute to both Charlie Parker and Igor Stravinsky) the next year.
-Also, a lesser-known but pivotal work arranged by Russell's was recorded in January 1950 by Artie Shaw entitled "Similau" that employed techniques of the work done for Gillespie.
+Also, a lesser-known but pivotal work arranged by Russell was recorded in January 1950 by Artie Shaw entitled "Similau" which employed techniques of the work done for Gillespie.
 Russell began playing piano, leading a series of groups.
 He was to record a number of impressive albums over the next several years, sometimes as a primary pianist.